Make that old up-right sound good—or at least unique!

-In today’s world of piano sample libraries and synths that try to sound like pianos, you might wonder why anyone would want to mike a real piano.
+In today’s world of piano sample libraries and synths that try to sound like pianos, you might wonder why anyone would want to mic a real piano.
 The answer is simple.
 Real pianos have a tonal complexity and character that is lost when you sample individual notes and play them back.
 If you want a piano to sound real, start with a real piano.

-Now, everybody knows a nine-foot concert grand piano sounds better than a smaller baby grand.
+Now, everybody knows a 9-foot concert grand piano sounds better than a smaller baby grand.
 The strings are bigger, they are stretched tighter, they resonate longer and they are louder.
 They are also considerably more expensive and take up a lot of room.
 In fact, pianos generally need their own room if other instruments are being recorded at the same time.

 So, no wonder you don’t own one.
 Chances are that if you have an acoustic piano at all it’s a spinet.
 It’s shorter than a true “upright” piano, and is probably what you learned to play “Chop Sticks” on.
-They sound okay for home us e, but fall far short of a grand piano for recording.
+They sound okay for home use, but fall far short of a grand piano for recording.
 Still, it’s all we’ve got so we’ll have to make do, right?
 Hey, we’re recording engineers—we can fix anything.

 It was only natural in 1798 for someone to invent an “upright” piano with the strings mounted vertically instead of horizontally.
 That invention would bring the piano into everyone’s home.
 Unfortunately, people didn’t have 9-foot doorways, so compromises had to be made.
 The strings were shorter.
 There were fewer of them.
 That changed everything.

 These beasts were still pretty tall, until someone invented the modern-day spinet piano—the ultimate compromise.
 Beethoven would be aghast at the sound of these things, if he weren’t deaf—and dead.
-They are never in tune, the pedals squeak and moan, the low notes are mushy, even the high notes are mushy.
+They are never in tune, the pedals squeak and moan, the low notes are mushy… even the high notes are mushy.